Skip to main content

 Review this list (in no particular order) to find out if you know how wide ORAU’s ripples reach:

-1. Trained all generations of U.S. health physicists
+1. Trained multiple generations of U.S. health physicists

 ORAU has trained every generation of health physicists in this country (and many from outside our borders).
 Health physicists are specialists who deal specifically with radiological science.
 Another way to say it: health physicists are men and women who are trained to ensure people and the environment are protected from harmful levels of radiation, and they work with radiation that is necessary for healthcare and radiation that helps cure disease.
 They help minimize exposure and radiological contamination.
 ORAU has been raising awareness of radiation exposure since the 1940s, when the field of health physics was believed to be first established.
 Through professional training programs focused on radiological science, we have educated people in the detection and prevention of radiation exposure.
 From the Atoms for Peace program established during the Eisenhower administration through classes we offer today, ORAU has trained three generations of health physicists.